perseus784/Shape-Finder/README.md

 </p>

 ### Output:
-Once we got our 3 corners, it is easy to determine it's shape and we can do more operations from other informations like below:
+We got 3 corners, it is easy to determine it's shape and we can do more operations from other informations like below:
 <p align="center">
 <img src="/media/ouput.png" alt="op" width="800" height="300">
 </p>